tarexveff/rhel-bootc-plus-flightctl/README.md

+# Intention

+This repository is intended to hold artifacts for creating RHEL Image Mode images that will be used to image edge devices managed by FlightCtl (aka Red Hat Edge Manager).
+The repo also contains artifacts for creating a FlightCtl server (both connected and airgapped).
+At the moment, the files contained in this repository are a bit haphazard and disorganized but this will be fixed in the near term.

 # RHEL Image Mode
 RHEL Image Mode enables management of edge device systems in a simplified way by taking advantage of container application infrastructure.
 By